to whom it may concern

 Description:

-The artwork was inspired by the 60 double-sided light billboards located in Vladivostok.
-The lighting on each side of the billboards burned out gradually and formed 120 unique patterns.
-These patterns can be considered as visually encrypted text messages from an unknown sender to an unknown addressee.
+The artwork was inspired by the 60 double-sided light billboards in Vladivostok.
+The lighting on each side of the billboards gradually burned out, forming 120 unique patterns.
+These patterns can be considered visually encrypted text messages from an unknown sender to an unknown addressee.

-Installation replicates the lighting structure of existing billboards.
+The artwork replicates the form and the lighting structure of existing billboards.
 Each pattern was transformed into a text string with a length of 88 characters, where 1 represents a lit segment and 0 is an unlit one.
-New messages are generated via the Markov chains algorithm every 10 seconds based on a text dataset of existing 120 patterns.
+A new message is generated via the Markov chains algorithm every 10 seconds based on a text dataset of existing 120 patterns.
 The algorithm extracts the structure of the encrypted language and produces new messages bypassing decryption.
 An audio part is based on field recordings near the billboard surroundings.
-The ambience moves along with the artwork.
+The sound ambience moves along with the artwork.